-Upon his retirement Suffolk County paid Sabatino for accrued vacation in the amount of 630 hours.
-Sabatino, however, contended that he was entitled to be paid for an additional 444 hours of accrued vacation time,* or a total of 1074 hours of credit.
+Upon his retirement the County paid the retiree for accrued vacation in the amount of 630 hours.
+The retiree, however, contended that he was entitled to be paid for an additional 444 hours of accrued vacation time, or a total of 1074 hours of credit.

 Out-of-title work Article 78 petition dismissed for failure to exhaust remedy provided in the collective bargaining agreement